awsdocs/aws-glue-developer-guide/doc_source/define-crawler.md

 Select whether to crawl a data sample only\.
 If not selected the entire table is crawled\.
 Scanning all the records can take a long time when the table is not a high throughput table\.
 **Scanning rate \(for DynamoDB data stores only\)**
 Specify the percentage of the configured read capacity units to use by the AWS Glue crawler\.
 Read capacity units is a term defined by DynamoDB, and is a numeric value that acts as rate limiter for the number of reads that can be performed on that table per second\.
 Enter a value between 0\.1 and 1\.5\.
 If not specified, defaults to 0\.5% for provisioned tables and 1/4 of maximum configured capacity for on\-demand tables\.
+**Sample size \(optional\) \(for Amazon S3 data stores only\)**
+Specify the number of files in each leaf folder to be crawled when crawling sample files in a dataset\.
+When this feature is turned on, instead of crawling all the files in this dataset, the crawler randomly selects some files in each leaf folder to crawl\.
+The sampling crawler is best suited for customers who have previous knowledge about their data formats and know that schemas in their folders do not change\.
+Turning on this feature will significantly reduce crawler runtime\.
+A valid value is an integer between 1 and 249\.
+If not specified, all the files are crawled\.
 **Include path**
 For an Amazon S3 data store
 Choose whether to specify a path in your account or another account, and then browse to choose an Amazon S3 path\.